EBI-Metagenomics/genome_uploader/README.md

   * _stats_generation_software_: software_vX.X
   * _completeness_: `float`
   * _contamination_: `float`
-  * _rRNA_presence_: `True/False` if 5S, 16S, and 23S genes, and at least 18 tRNA genes, have been detected in the genome
+  * _rRNA_presence_: `True/False` if all among 5S, 16S, and 23S genes, and at least 18 tRNA genes, have been detected in the genome
   * _NCBI_lineage_: full NCBI lineage, either in tax ids (`integers`) or `strings`.
 Format: x;y;z;...
   * _metagenome_: needs to be listed in the taxonomy tree [here](<https://www.ebi.ac.uk/ena/browser/view/408169?show=tax-tree>) (you might need to press "Tax tree - Show" in the right most section of the page)
   * _co-assembly_: `True/False`, whether the genome was generated from a co-assembly.
 N.B. the script only supports co-assemblies generated from the same project.